-For Chinese, seven essentials to begin the day with is ‘firewood, rice, salt, oil, sauce, vinegar and tea’.
-One can imagine the kind of importance it holds in China and its people.
+For Chinese, seven essentials to begin the day with is ‘firewood, rice, salt, oil, sauce, vinegar, and tea’.
+One can imagine the kind of importance it holds in China.

 How do people in China drink tea?

-Usually, people in China prefer to have their tea with friends and family.
-It is a refreshing experience for them to calm their minds.
-Mostly, people in China prefer green tea over the black one.
-They have small teapots (usually 3 inches long) and tiny cups in which they consume tea.
+Usually, we prefer to have their tea with friends and family.
+It is a refreshing experience for us to calm the minds.
+We have small teapots (usually 3 inches long) and tiny cups in which we consume tea.
 The Just correct amount of tea leaves, enough to cover the pot is put in.
 Some hot water is poured onto the tea leaves.
-This is generally done to show the guests that the flavors of the tea are now ‘open'
+This is generally done to show the guests that the flavors of the tea are now ‘open'.

-Having authentic tea with Chinese people and exploring about their culture is a major tourist attraction in China.
+Having authentic tea with the Chinese people and exploring the culture is a major tourist attraction in China.

 With modern day creation such as bubble tea and other variants, it is not difficult to forget how the authentic Chinese tea tastes like and where they are procured from.
-People in China consume variety of teas.
+We consume a variety of teas.
 Some of the prominent ones are:

 Green tea belongs to the category of unfermented tea which goes through the pan-firing process right after the leaves have been plucked.
 It is now the most common type of tea in China.
 The infusion of green tea is yellowish green with a fresh aromatic taste.
 Examples of renowned green tea include Xihu Longjing, DongTing Biluochun etc.

-Black tea belongs to the category of fully fermented tea and its bright reddish infusion has a rich aromatic flavour.
+Black tea belongs to the category of fully fermented tea and its bright reddish infusion has a rich aromatic flavor.
 Black tea manufactured in China usually comprises integral tea leaves or buds.
-It is named as Gongfu Hongcha (e.g. black tea from Qimen, Yunnan and Yingde etc.), to make it distinguishable from chopped black tea made in India and Sri Lanka.
+It is named as Gongfu Hongcha (e.g. black tea from Qimen, Yunnan, and Yingde etc.), to make it distinguishable from chopped black tea made in India and Sri Lanka.

 Oolong tea belongs to the category of partially fermented tea.
-Its degrees of oxidation, fall between green and black tea, are mainly controlled by the pan-firing procedure.
-The bright yellowish infusion has a fresh rich flavour and a long-lasting aromatic aftertaste.
+Its degrees of oxidation, fall between green and black tea, is mainly controlled by the pan-firing procedure.
+The bright yellowish infusion has a fresh rich flavor and a long-lasting aromatic aftertaste.
 Main production areas include Fujian, Guangdong and Taiwan, representative products include Tie Guanyin and Wuyi Shuixian etc.

 White tea belongs to the category of slightly fermented tea and is chiefly produced in Fujian province.
-It is characterised by the high content of succulent, whitish, and hairy leaf-buds with a slight greenish tinge.
+It is characterized by the high content of succulent, whitish, and hairy leaf-buds with a slight greenish tinge.
 White tea is a unique product of China.
-The bright yellowish green infusion is characterised by mild and mellow flavour.
+The bright yellowish green infusion is characterized by mild and mellow flavor.
 Representative products include silver pekoe, white peony, and moonlight white etc.